First Battle of Bull Run: Sesquicentennial

 Prince William County staged special events commemorating the 150th anniversary of the Civil War through 2011.
 Manassas was named the No. 1 tourist destination in the United States for 2011 by the American Bus Association for its efforts in highlighting the historical impact of the Civil War.
 The cornerstone of the commemoration event featured a reenactment of the battle on July 23–24, 2011.
 Throughout the year, there were tours of the Manassas battlefield and other battlefields in the county and a number of related events and activities.

 The City of Manassas commemorated the 150th anniversary of the battle July 21–24, 2011.

 Battlefield preservation

 Part of the site of the battle is now Manassas National Battlefield Park, which is designated as a National Battlefield Park.
 More than 900,000 people visit the battlefield each year.
 As a historic area under the National Park Service, the park was administratively listed on the National Register of Historic Places on October 15, 1966.
+The American Battlefield Trust and its partners have preserved more than 385 acres of the battlefields at Manassas in 15 transactions since 2010, mostly on the Second Manassas Battlefield.